silvandiepen/silvandiepen-blog/ios-and-css-clip-paths-dont-really-go-along.md

 Yeah, this works!
 But some questions answered:

 - **Animation length**; The animation is just as long as the transition.
 This makes sure your browser keeps rerendering while the transition happens.
-When you make this shorter, the transition will just stop there (Could be handy for something, but not in this case).</li>
+When you make this shorter, the transition will just stop there (Could be handy for something, but not in this case).
-- **Not infinite**; It's not infinite anymore, that means it stops when the animation is done and won't have any influence on the scrolling.</li>
+- **Not infinite**; It's not infinite anymore, that means it stops when the animation is done and won't have any influence on the scrolling.
 - **2 animations?** Yes, because it's animation on the same element, so the browser doesnt see it as a new animation when you just add or a class.
-So you have to make two animations, for the with and without active state.</li>
+So you have to make two animations, for the with and without active state.

 Hope this helps somebody!